dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 The **Package** section describes settings related to generating a NuGet package.

-## General
+### General

-Settings related the NuGet package.
+Settings related to generating a NuGet package.

 - **Generate NuGet package on build**